JueRei/kmutil/README.md

-# Kotlin multi-platform utilities for scripts and commandline utilities
+# Kotlin multi-platform utilities for scripts and command line utilities
 Provide some useful classes and functions for Kotlin multiplatform utilities Based on de.rdvsb.kmapi